AndyKorek/webpack-boilerplate-sass-ts-bootstrap4-fontawesome/readme.md

 - `node-sass` for compiling sass (SCSS)
 - `babel-loader` for compiling ES6 code
-- `babel-eslint && eslint-loader` for Linting your .js
 - `webpack-dev-server` for serving & Hot-Reloading
 - `css-loader` for compressing css
 - `sass-loader` for compressing and loading scss & sass